szuend/xepocalypse/README.md

 Mods that do the following may not work as intended:

   * Mods that add new sectors / factions.
 Xepocalypse will leave those alone as it does not know about them.

+## Changelog

+### v0.11

+  * Add Commonwealth "Scrap Recylcer" module blueprint (with Terran building materials) to PIO.
+This allows bootstrapping of Hull Parts and Claytronics with nothing but scrap.